 - Add path - Click and browse to the folder you want to add.
 Then click OK.
 This path will be added to future scans.
 You can add as many extra search locations as needed.
 NOTE: The folders set here do not appear in the Browser only the plugins found in those locations (see the Plugin database).

-- Remove path - Click on the path in the list above the button to select it, then click 'Remove path'.
+- Remove path - Click on the path in the list above to select one, then click 'Remove path'.
 NOTE: It's not possible to remove the default paths, only those you have added yourself.

 - Rescan previously verified plugins - Re-verify plugins that have previously been verified, in case something has changed.
 Leave this off if you want to scan for new plugins and not change previous results.
 This has no effect unless the option 'Verify plugins' is also selected.

 - Rescan plugins with errors - Rescan plugins that showed an error during a previous scan.
 This will also apply to 'Fast scan'.

 - Combine presets for identical plugins - Create a single preset for a plugin that has both a 32 Bit and a 64 Bit version.
 FL will use the 'Bit size' option on the Wrapper to determine which version to open.

 - Combine presets for VST 2 and 3 plugins - When selected this also merges presets for (some) plugins that have both a VST2 and a VST3 version.
 FL will first try to load the VST3 version.

-- Try to prevent popup windows - This suppresses some pop-up windows that show during a deep scan (Verify plugins), but not all.
+- Try to prevent popup windows - This suppresses some pop-up windows that show during a 'Verify plugins' scan, but not all.
 It may not work well with some plugins, so it's off by default.
 For example, when it is ON, you may get plugin errors that are due to pop-ups with settings that were not responded to, since they were hidden.